-In 2021 a modern slavery training course for the Company's Supply personnel was developed.
-This course is designed to help personnel responsible for procurement and contract management to understand what modern slavery is, what the Company's modern slavery obligations are, and to help these personnel to identify potential modern slavery risks within the Company's supply chain.
+The modern slavery training course developed in 2021 for the Company's Supply personnel was rolled out to all managers and superintendents in 2022.
+This course is designed to help those responsible for procurement and contract management, or associated with contracting or supplier activities, to understand what modern slavery is, what the Company's modern slavery obligations are, and to help identify potential modern slavery risks within the Company's supply chain.